 - A. In accordance with the Performance Article of this Agreement, the County may place Contractor on probationary status in an effort to allow the Contractor to correct deficiencies, improve practices, and receive technical assistance from the County. - B. County shall give notice to Contractor of change to probationary status.
-The effective date of probationary status shall be five (5) business days from date of notice. - C. The duration of probationary status is determined by the Director or designee(s). - D. Contractor shall develop and implement a corrective action plan, to be approved by DBH, no later than ten (10) business days from date of notice to become compliant. - E. Should the Contractor refuse to be placed on probationary status or comply with the corrective action plan within the designated timeframe, the County reserves the right to terminate this Agreement as outlined in the Duration and Termination Article. - F. Placement on probationary status requires the Contractor disclose probationary status on any Request for Proposal responses to the County. - G. County reserves the right to place Contractor on probationary status or to terminate this Agreement as outlined in the Duration and Termination Article.
+The effective date of probationary status shall be five (5) business days from date of notice. - C. The duration of probationary status is determined by the Director or designee(s). - D. Contractor shall develop and implement a corrective action plan (CAP), to be approved by DBH, no later than ten (10) business days from date of notice to become compliant.
+The CAP shall: - 1.
+Restate each deficiency. - 2.
+List all actions to be taken to correct each deficiency. - 3.
+Identify the date by which each deficiency shall be corrected. - 4.
+Identify the individual who will be responsible for the correction and ongoing compliance. - E. Should the Contractor refuse to be placed on probationary status or comply with the corrective action plan within the designated timeframe, the County reserves the right to terminate this Agreement as outlined in the Duration and Termination Article. - F. Placement on probationary status requires the Contractor disclose probationary status on any Request for Proposal responses to the County. - G. County reserves the right to place Contractor on probationary status or to terminate this Agreement as outlined in the Duration and Termination Article.